What income is taxable?

 - Pension income – from occupational pensions, private pension schemes, personal pension plans or retirement annuity policies.
 Your pension provider takes off tax under the Pay As You Earn (PAYE) system, before paying you the pension.
 It does not matter how frequently you receive your pension.
 Your pension provider should give you a form P60 at the end of each tax year, showing your pension and the tax taken off.
 If you have taken out the full pension fund and nothing is left, your pension provider should give you a form P45.
 You do not pay National Insurance contributions (NIC) on your pension income.
 There is more information on forms P60 and P45 on GOV.UK.
 Although the GOV.UK page refers to employers only, pension providers are required to provide the same forms.

-- Foreign pensions and lump sums paid under overseas pension schemes although you may have been entitled to a deduction of 10% in tax years up to and including 2016/17.
-This may depend on your residence and domicile position and the terms of any relevant double taxation agreement.
+- Foreign pensions and lump sums paid under overseas pension schemes, although you may have been entitled to a deduction of 10% in tax years up to and including 2016/17.
+You should also consider your residence and domicile position and the terms of any relevant double taxation agreement.

 - State pension and most other state pensions – for those who reached state pension age before 6 April 2016, the state pension is made up of a few elements: